 You are nothing if not traditional in your approach to finding literature for your work.
-You will perhaps go as far as Encore (but you probably prefer the more established Classic Catalogue), to search for books recommended by tutors and on reading lists.
+You will perhaps go as far as Library Search (but you probably prefer the more established Classic Catalogue), to search for books recommended by tutors and on reading lists.
 You also enjoy wandering the aisles in the Library, browsing the shelves and savouring the beauty (and yes, probably the smell) of rows and rows of lovely printed books.
 The idea of branching out and doing an online search for material makes you feel mildly panicked.

 You are missing out on the huge amounts of information out there, beyond the physical collection in the Library.
 Introduce yourself to Library databases and have a look to see what databases are recommended for your subject on the library website.
 Some of these will be collections of entire full-text e-books, other are vast journal archives, with full articles available to read.
 We’ve got everything from huge interdisciplinary databases to niche special collections in a particular subject area.
 You need to try these things.
 You don’t know what you are missing!

 You are keen on the idea of branching out beyond your reading list, but generally lack the dedication to do a thorough and well-planned search.
-You love it when you come across an e-book on Encore, because you can open it up, flutter through a few pages and then go and make a cup of tea, feeling pleased at having added a resource to your reference list in no time.
-You also love broad search engines, like Google Scholar and the Encore article search, which allow you to quickly search for a couple of keywords and give you loads (usually many thousands) of results really fast.
+You love it when you come across an e-book on Library Search, because you can open it up, flutter through a few pages and then go and make a cup of tea, feeling pleased at having added a resource to your reference list in no time.
+You also love broad search engines, like Google Scholar and the Library Search article search, which allow you to quickly search for a couple of keywords and give you loads (usually many thousands) of results really fast.

 It is great to use e-books and sometimes good to do quick, broad searches using search engines, but this will only allow you to skim the surface of the available literature, and not provide a reliable route to the most relevant academic material in your area.
 You will do a much better search if you take the time to choose your search terms carefully, think about alternative terms and consider how they should be combined to do an effective search (OR to combine synonyms/related terms where you want ANY of them; AND to combine concepts, where you want ALL of them).
 You will also do a more systematic and effective search, if you use an academic database.